RWTH-EBC/AixCaliBuHA/paper.md

 &     &&y(t) = \mathbf{F}(t, p, u(t)) \quad \forall t\in [t_\mathrm{start}, t_\mathrm{end}]
 \end{alignat*}

-In this formulation, $N$ is the number of variables to be matched by the simulation, $w$ is the weighing of the $i$-th measurement and $f$ is some function to evaluate the difference betwenn $y$ and $\hat{y}$, e.g. the root mean square error (RMSE).
+In this formulation, $N$ is the number of variables to be matched by the simulation, $w$ is the weighing of the $i$-th measurement and $f$ is some function to evaluate the difference between $y$ and $\hat{y}$, e.g. the root mean square error (RMSE).
-As constraints, the parameter have some upper (UB) and lower boundarises (LB).
+As constraints, the parameter have some upper (UB) and lower boundaries (LB).
-Additionally, the simulated data $y(t)$ is output of the simulation model $\mathbf{F}$ which depends on the time $t$, $p$ and time variant input data $u(t)$.
+Additionally, the simulated data $y(t)$ is output of the simulation model $\mathbf{F}$ which depends on the time $t$, model parameters $p$ and time variant input data $u(t)$.

 This mathematical formulation is transformed into python using a `CalibrationClass`.
 This class contains the goal of the calibration (mathematically speaking the objective), the parameters to tune (the optimization variables) and further information like simulation time and inputs.
 Lastly, the simulation model $\mathbf{F}$ is included by calling one of the `SimulationAPI` childs of `ebcpy`.

 Once these classes are set up, the execution of calibration can be fully automized.
-While the automated extraction of model outputs and parameters and thus a full automation would work, we let the degree of automation in the hands of the user.
+While the automated extraction of model outputs and parameters and thus a full automation can be used, we let the degree of automation in the hands of the user.

 Using `CalibrationClass` objects is foundation of the method initially described in [@storek_applying_2019].
 While this method will be submitted to a corresponding journal shortly, the focus lays in the time series analysis, clustering and classification.